wp-plugins/nextgen-gallery-z-cropper/readme.txt

 This section describes how to install the plugin and get it working.

-1. Read this manual completely
+1. Read the manual completely
 2. Make sure you meet the requirements
 3. Upload folder `nextgen-zcropper` to the `/wp-content/plugins/` directory
 4. Activate the plugin through WordPress's plugins menu
-5. Setup once and use as described in the How To section
+5. Setup once and use as described in the How To section (see Other Notes)

 == FAQ ==